shown in other instead.

-Light baking is performed using Bake Lighting Tool.
+Light baking is performed using Bake Lighting tool.

 As concerns realtime, Unity real-time lightmaps are mainly useful for lights that are animated at run time.
 For such cases UNIGINE features the SSRTGI (Screen-Space Ray-Traced Global Illumination) technology enhancing overall connectedness of the scene a lot.

-An almost complete counterpart for Unity Reflection Probe is the Environment Probe.
+An almost complete counterpart for Unity Reflection Probe is Environment Probe.
 These reflection providers store a cubemap texture to be rendered on reflective surfaces.

 Realtime Mode.
 The cubemap is grabbed each frame providing real time reflections and a massive load on the CPU.